SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/TerkouArcGaea.md

-# Terkou "The One" Lynqo | Gaea Saga Journey
+# Terkou "The One" Lynqo | Gaea Arc Journey
 <sub> **_I have no respect for the lesser species.
 Kill them all, for all I care._** <sub>
 ## Structure
 **Starting State**: A trusted leader of a powerful task force.